-Polar Plunge; Saturday, February 25, 2023
+Polar Plunge; Saturday, February 24, 2024

 Join us for the 'Coolest Winter' Statewide Event - the Polar Plunge!
-Our Annual Plunge will be held at Acworth Beach at Cauble Park on February 25th.
-Last year we hosted over 325 plungers and raised \$200,000.
+Our Annual Plunge will be held at Acworth Beach at Cauble Park on February 24th.
+Last year we hosted over 325 plungers and raised over \$200,000.
 Polar Plunges are large fundraisers hosted by Special Olympics programs across the nation.
 Special Olympics Maryland's plunge raises over \$1 million in one day!
 All it takes is a warm heart and a little guts and just enough craziness to plunge into cold water in the middle of winter!
 A minimum donation or pledge of \$50 will get you started!
 This is a large-scale event, and all departments are encouraged to participate in order to make the 13th Annual Polar Plunge a huge success!

-Cops on Donut Shops; June 2nd, 2023 & September 29th, 2023.
+Cops on Donut Shops; June 7th, 2024

-Annual Cops on Donut Shops, we will hold this fundraiser on National Donut Day, June 2, 2022, & National Iced Coffee Day, September 29thth, 2023.
+Annual Cops on Donut Shops, we will hold this fundraiser on National Donut Day, June 7, 2024.
 With over 100 locations around the state, this event has the potential to be one of the largest LETR fundraising efforts to date.
 The event consists of officers, volunteers, and athletes 'staking' out their local Dunkin' Donuts shops and collecting donations for Special Olympics Georgia.
 We plan to have teams of 3-4 officers to collect donations outside each store, at the drive-thru, and inside the restaurants.
-LETRT-shirts and Hats will be made available for sale at each site as well.
+LETR T-shirts and Hats will be made available for sale at each site as well.
 This will be a one-day, go-for-broke event with a fundraising goal of \$95,000.